OWASP/owasp-summit-2017/Working-Sessions/CISO/InfoSec-Warranties-and-Guarantees.md

 #####Takeaways

 Provided market to support claims
-Collecting information about companies that submitted claims and results of that process would prove useful.
+Collecting information about companies that submitted claims and the results of that process would prove useful.
 Warranties that provide something that the policy holder has complete control over such as:
 - Uptime
 - Direct performance indicators